Below is a text only representation of the Patient Information Leaflet (ePIL).

 How Rozlytrek works

-Rozlytrek works by blocking the action of abnormal enzymes caused by a change in the NTRK or ROS1 genes that make them.
-The faulty enzymes encourage the cancer cells to grow.
+Rozlytrek works by blocking the action of faulty enzymes.
+These faulty enzymes are caused by a change in the NTRK or ROS1 genes that make them.
+The faulty enzymes make the cancer cells grow.

-Rozlytrek may slow down or stop the cancer growing.
+Rozlytrek may slow down or stop the growth of the cancer.
 It may also help to shrink your cancer.

 2. What you need to know before you take Rozlytrek